IscMagdaleno/EngramaCoreStandar/README.md

-# Engrama Core
+# Engrama Core Standar

-A comprehensive library of functions and processes designed to simplify software development.
+**Engrama Core** is a powerful and modular library designed to accelerate web application development.
-Access databases, integrate with APIs, generate documents, and handle JSON—everything required for day-to-day operations, conveniently available in a single NuGet package.
+It centralizes essential functionalities such as:

+- 📡 API integration
+- 🗃️ Database access
+- 📄 Document generation (PDF/Excel)
+- 🔐 Authentication and authorization
+- 🧰 Utilities and JSON handling

+Everything you need for day-to-day development, packaged into a single, easy-to-use NuGet library.

 ## Installations
 To install Engrama Core, you can use the following steps in your API .NET: